Nadir Sarıbacak

 Ayhan Hulagu

 Ayhan Hulagu is a New York–based actor and writer.
-He began his career in Istanbul with the Şahika Tekand Studio Players and founded the US Karagöz Theatre Company in 2017.
-His work has toured nearly 40 U.S. states, with performances, workshops, and exhibitions at international festivals and major universities including Harvard, MIT, Princeton, Cornell, UC Berkeley, and Stanford.
+He began his career in Istanbul with Studio Players and founded the US Karagoz Theatre Company in the United States in 2017.
+His work has toured nearly 40 U.S. states, with performances, workshops, and exhibitions at international festivals and major universities including Princeton, Cornell, UC Berkeley, MIT, Harvard and Stanford.
+Hulagu has adapted works such as Don Quixote, Hamlet, Dede Korkut, and One Thousand and One Nights into traditional Turkish theatre through his own distinctive approach.
+He has been invited to festivals including the National Puppet Festival, the Chicago Film Festival, and the New York and Hollywood Fringe Festivals, and he became the first artist to bring traditional Turkish theatre to Broadway.